 The Industrial Revolution changed the world.
-The images we all share – of steam engines and locomotives, of smoke and smog, of multi-storey textile mills, and of regiments of working men and women flooding out of factory gates at the end of their shifts – are so familiar that it is easy to forget just how momentous, profound and upsetting these innovations were at the time.
-This bold new industrial age brought untold wealth and material prosperity, but it could also be traumatic, dirty, dangerous, hard and cruel.
+The images we all share – of steam engines and locomotives, of smoke and smog, and of regiments of working men and women flooding out of factory gates at the end of their shifts – are so familiar that it is easy to forget just how momentous, profound and upsetting these innovations were at the time.
+This bold industrial age brought untold wealth and prosperity, but it could also be traumatic, dirty, dangerous and cruel.

 The Industrial Revolution occurred first, and most dramatically, in Great Britain.
 The earliest true factories were built here, along with steam engines, iron ships and railways.
 New iron-making technologies were developed here.
 Mines were sunk to new depths.
 Inventive and entrepreneurial minds sought to mechanise production, to make things better, faster and more profitably.
-Engineers harnessed water and steam power as never before to drive all sorts of new machinery.
 Britons became a manufacturing people.

 New ways of living emerged.
 A flood of rural humanity poured into industrialising towns in search of work.
-People lived in the long shadows of the mills, chimneys and winding gears which in the opinion of many commentators now enslaved them.
 Patterns of life became tied to those of the machine.
-And the landscape changed forever too: rural valleys filled with water-powered workshops and mills; canals were cut through fields, and along their banks sprang up yet more factories; in towns the air was thick with acrid smoke belching from scores of chimneys.
 Towns sprawled, production boomed, and British manufactured goods dominated world trade.

-This important new book endeavours to explain the true nature of the Industrial Revolution in every part of the British Isles, including Scotland and Ireland.
-Prominent, of course, are those districts which witnessed the greatest economic and social change, such as Manchester, Birmingham, the Ironbridge Gorge, Leeds, South Wales, the Central Belt of Scotland, and the East End of London.
-Yet it also shows how even the sleepiest of sleepy hollows could be affected by industrial development, as in the availability of coal and iron, cheaper consumer goods, and the transformation of transport services.
+This important new book endeavours to explain the true nature of the Industrial Revolution in every part of the British Isles.
+Prominent, of course, are those districts which witnessed the greatest economic and social change, such as Manchester, Birmingham, the Ironbridge Gorge and Leeds.
+Yet it also shows how even the sleepiest of sleepy hollows could be affected by industrial development.
 The Industrial Revolution affected everyone.

-Barrie Trinder has gained an impressive depth and breadth of knowledge of the Industrial Revolution in Great Britain and Ireland during a teaching career of more than forty years.
+Barrie Trinder has gained an impressive depth and breadth of knowledge of the Industrial Revolution during a teaching career of more than forty years.
 For several years he lived in the Black Country, and spent four decades in Shropshire, during which time his research on Coalbrookdale and the Ironbridge Gorge won him international recognition.

 He has written about many of the most celebrated sites of the Industrial Revolution period, and has contributed substantially to nomination documents for World Heritage designation for three of them.
 As an active member of TICCIH (The International Congress for the Conservation of the Industrial Heritage) and as editor of the Blackwell Encyclopedia of Industrial Archaeology, he became acquainted with industrial history in many European countries and in North America.
 As an urban historian he has studied towns throughout England and Wales.